 Episode 8: [Top secret]

 We don’t have a title or a logo for the final episode yet.
-We’re pretty sure that showrunner Lauren Hissrich wrote this one herself (as with the first season) and we know that the episode was directed by Ed Bazalgette.
+We do know that showrunner Lauren Hissrich wrote this one herself and we know that the episode was directed by Ed Bazalgette.
 As to where season two will leave us and anything else, your guess is as good as ours.
 As Lauren said:

 There are plenty of new characters and storylines and of course monsters to explore as well, as we dig into Blood of Elves and beyond